coderRKJ/Health-Passport-dApp/README.md

 For limited auctions, each print number is awarded based on the bid placement.

-Prints can be created during [Open Edition](#open-edition) or [Limited Edition](#limited-edition) auction.

 ### Normal NFT

 A normal NFT (like a Master Edition) when minted represents a non-fungible token on Solana and metadata, but lacks rights to print.

-An example of a normal NFT would be an artwork that is a one-of-a-kind that, once sold, is no longer within the artist's own wallet, but is in the purchaser's wallet.
+An example of a normal NFT would be an artwork that is a one-of-a-kind that, once sold, is no longer within the user's own wallet, but is in the purchaser's wallet.

 ## Types of NFTs